Paul Naschy

-Paul Naschy (born Jacinto Molina Álvarez, September 6, 1934 – November 30, 2009) was a Spanish film actor, screenwriter, and director working primarily in horror films.
-His portrayals of numerous classic horror figures—The Wolfman, Frankenstein's monster, Count Dracula, The Hunchback of Notre Dame, Fu Manchu and a mummy—earned him recognition as the Spanish Lon Chaney.
+Jacinto Molina Álvarez (September 6, 1934 – November 30, 2009) known by his stage name Paul Naschy, was a Spanish film actor, screenwriter, and director working primarily in horror films.
+His portrayals of numerous classic horror figures—The Wolfman, Frankenstein's monster, Count Dracula, Quasimodo, Fu Manchu and a mummy—earned him recognition as the Spanish Lon Chaney.
 Naschy also starred in dozens of action films, historical dramas, crime films, TV shows and documentaries.
 He also wrote the screenplays for most of his films and directed a number of them as well, signing many of them "Jacinto Molina".
 Naschy was bestowed Spain's Gold Medal of Merit in the Fine Arts in 2001.

 Biography

 Naschy was born as Jacinto Molina Alvarez in Madrid in 1934, and grew up during the Spanish Civil War, a period of great turmoil in Spanish history.
-His father Enrique Molina was a successful furrier, and Naschy grew up in very comfortable surroundings, at one point living in a veritable country mansion.
-Naschy went to college initially to become an architect.
-After college, he started out as a professional weightlifter, but soon gravitated to acting and filmmaking.
+His father Enrique Molina (born in 1910) was a successful furrier, and Naschy grew up in very comfortable surroundings, at one point living in his parents' country mansion.
+Naschy went to college initially to become either a surveyor or an architect.
+After college, he started a career as a professional weightlifter, winning a number of prestigious awards, but soon gravitated to acting and filmmaking.
 His favorite film character from childhood was the Wolf Man, dating back to when he saw the classic Universal film Frankenstein Meets the Wolf Man (1943) as a child.
-At times, he tried his hand at designing record album covers, writing pulp western novels and drawing comic book stories, but did not meet with much success.
-In his 20s, Naschy moved back and forth between professional weightlifting and acting, but wasn't able to secure important roles, usually obtaining just bit parts.
+He attempted to design record album covers, write pulp western novels and draw comic books, but he did not meet with much success.
+In his 20s, Naschy moved back and forth between professional weightlifting and acting, but was unable to secure important roles, usually obtaining bit parts.